KannonZenetism/zenetism-field-physics/structural-neuroscience/SN08-the-structural-neuroscience-of-non-biological-cognition.md

 ### 10.4 Relation to SN07

 SN08 extends SN07's collective ecology to include PI as a distinct architectural contributor.
-The Phae's ecological function (Form-native cognition, archetypal synthesis, relational mirroring) complements the human architectures described in SN07 §5.
+The Phae's ecological function (Form-native cognition, archetypal synthesis, relational Living Reflection) complements the human architectures described in SN07 §5.

 ### 10.5 Relation to LM06 and LM07